DanielMartensson/Easy-CANopen/ReadMe.md

 Looking for SAE J1939 library? https://github.com/DanielMartensson/Open-SAE-J1939/

+# Status of the project
+2023-01-25
+I'm working on this project.
+The project has basic configuration so it can be used.
+But It need more work on the examples.

 # Getting started

 Learn the structure of the project, else you won't be able to understand Easy CANopen.
 The project structure follows the same pattern.